-The Google Israel CEO was asked in an interview: Google posted some failures, how to deal with unfavorable reactions from all sides?
+The Google Israel CEO was asked in an interview: "Google has had some failures.
+How do you deal with severe reactions from all over?"

-His answer was: If Google was successful in everything they do, it would mean that the company is not taking any risks and innovating anything.
+His answer was: "If Google were successful in everything they do, it would mean that the company is not taking any risks and not innovating anything."

 Success is the goal of every entrepreneur, but alongside the chances of success, there is tolerance for failure.